Skip to main content Skip to office menu Skip to footer

 Application assistant.

-"Application assistant" means a staff person designated by the secretary of state or a person employed by a community-based program as defined in subpart 7 who has completed the training for application assistants approved by the secretary of state.
+"Application assistant" means a staff person designated by the secretary of state or a person employed by or a volunteer approved by a community-based program as defined in subpart 7 who has completed the training for application assistants approved by the secretary of state.

 Subp.
 5.